roccacreative/crumb-crm/README.md

 ### TODO

 See github issues list for todo tasks.
+Contributions and requests are welcome.